RosettaCommons/documentation/scripting_documentation/TaskOperations-RosettaScripts.md

 ### DatabaseThread

-This task operation uses a database of sequences and a template pdb to find on the pose a user defined start and end residues.
+This task operation is designed to deal with situations in which a pose is changed in a way that adds or removes residues.
+This creates a problem for normal threading that requires a constant start and stop positions.
+This task operation can use a database of sequences or a single target sequence.
+It also need a template pdb to find on the pose a user defined start and end residues.
 A sequence length and threading start position are calculated and then a correct length sequence is randomly chosen from the database and threaded onto the pose.

 ```
 <DatabaseThread name=(&string) database=("" &string) target_sequence=("" &string) template_file=(&string) start_res=(&int) end_res=(&int) allow_design_around=(1 &bool) design_residues=(comma-delimited list) keep_original_identity=(comma-delimited list)/>